tomasherceg/dotvvm-docs/Pages/advanced-owin-security.md

 ### Login Page with OWIN Cookie Authentication

 In the login page, you need to verify the user credentials and create the `ClaimsIdentity` object that represents the logged user's identity.
-Then, you need to pass the identity to the `OwinContext.Authentication.SignIn` method:
+Then, you need to pass the identity to the `GetAuthentication.SignIn` method:

 ```CSHARP
 public class LoginViewModel : DotvvmViewModelBase